openscm/openscm/docs/development.rst

     class MyAdapter(Adapter):

 Implement the relevant methods (or just do ``pass`` if you do not need to do anything in the particular method).
-The only part of OpenSCM with which adapters should interact is ``ParameterSet``.
+The only part of OpenSCM with which adapters should interact is :class:`~openscm.core.ParameterSet`.

 - The :func:`~openscm.adapter.Adapter._initialize_model` method
   initializes the adapter and is called only once just before the